shristikoju1/PRODIGY_intern/README.md

 # PRODIGY_intern
-This is the list of all the tasks I have done during my internship at Prodigy Infotech.
+This is the list of all the tasks I have done during my web development internship at Prodigy Infotech.